 We encourage applicants to initiate conversations with their academic advisors in order to determine how this program could be eligible for full or partial academic credit.
 Applicants who are selected to be interviewed will be asked by the selection committee to explain how this internship will fit into their academic plan and whether they will be pursuing academic credit for participating in this program, as discussed with their academic advisor.
 Specifically, it is important that participation in this internship program does not delay a student’s four-year graduation plan.

-Applications must be completed online by Tuesday, October 1, 2022, at 11:59 p.m.
-Eastern time.
-Applications will not be considered if incomplete.
+Applications must be completed online by Sunday, September 29, 2024, at 11:59pm Eastern time.
+Applications will not be considered if incomplete or submitted after the deadline.
 It is the applicant's responsibility to ensure that all documents have been submitted before the deadline.
-Any applicants who are invited to interview and need access to free professional attire suitable for the workplace may make an appointment with the ProfessioNole Clothing Closet, located the Career Center on the third floor of the Dunlap Success Center.
+Any applicants who are invited to interview and need access to free professional attire suitable for the workplace may make an appointment with the ProfessioNole Clothing Closet, located at the Career Center on the third floor of the Dunlap Success Center.

 Is this a paid internship?

 While this internship is not paid, the program provides each participant with a $3,300 scholarship, which includes $300 to offset parking and transportation costs.
-The scholarship will be deposited into their FSU student business services account via two deposits, one before the internship begins and the second at the halfway point of their internship program.
+The scholarship will be deposited into participant’s FSU student business services account via two deposits, 50 percent will be deposited in January prior to the start of their internship, and 50 percent will be deposited in March, prior to legislative session.

 What if my class schedule does not allow me to be at the Capitol for 40 hours a week?